Infante Francisco, Duke of Beja: Early life

 Francisco Xavier José António Bento Urbano was born on 25 May 1691 in Lisbon.
 He was given the Duchy of Beja and was made Grand-Prior of Crato and Lord of the Infantado.
 Plans for him to marry Archduchess Maria Magdalena of Austria sister of Queen Maria Anna failed in the early stages.

 Career

-Responding to a request by Pope Clement XI to aid in the fight against the Turks, in 1716, King John V of Portugal (Infante Francisco's brother) sent an armada of Portuguese ships to aid Venice and Austria in their fights against the Turks, led by the Duke of Beja, and Lopo Furtado de Mendonça, Count of Rio Grande.
+Responding to a request by Pope Clement XI to aid in the fight against the Turks, in 1716, King John V of Portugal (Infante Francisco's brother) sent a fleet of Portuguese ships to aid Venice and Austria in their fights against the Turks, led by the Count of Rio Grande, the Count of São Vicente and by the Duke of Beja.

 Affairs and issue

-He died unmarried and without legitimate issue (in spite of two illegitimate children from Mariana da Silveira) on 21 July 1742 at the Quinta das Gaeiras in Óbidos.
+He died unmarried and without legitimate issue on 21 July 1742 at the Quinta das Gaeiras in Óbidos.
 He is buried at the Royal Pantheon of the Braganza Dynasty in Lisbon.

 He had two natural children with Mariana Silveira, a nun, who died during the 1755 Lisbon earthquake: